-- The Counseling Center is located in the Humanities Building room 150, by phone at 410-617-CARE (2273) and is available for all students.
-You can also access REACT on-line at www.loyola.edu/counselingcenter. - Melissa Lees, Sexual Violence Prevention, Education and Response Coordinator, is a confidential resource for students and is located in the Women's Center (Seton Court 04A) at 410-617-6769. - Employees may call the Employee Assistance Program 24 hours a day at 1-800-765-0770. - Off campus local resources in the Baltimore area that offer counseling and support include TurnAround, Inc. (sexual assault and domestic violence support services) at 443-279-0379 (24 hour helpline), the House of Ruth (domestic violence only) 24 hours a day at 410-889-7884 or Hopeworks in Howard County (24 hour hotline) at 410-997-2272. - National confidential resources (available 24/7) include, but are not limited to: RAINN (Rape, Abuse & Incest National Network) which operates the National Sexual Assault Hotline at 1-800-656-HOPE (4673) and an online chat with a trained staff member; and National Domestic Violence Hotline at 1-800-799-7233 or TTY at 1-800-787-3224 with an online chat option.
+- The Counseling Center is in the Humanities Building room 150, by phone at 410-617-CARE (2273) and is available for all students.
+You can also access REACT on-line at www.loyola.edu/counselingcenter. - Melissa Lees, Sexual Violence Prevention, Education and Response Coordinator, is a confidential resource for students and is in the Women's Center (Seton Court 04A) at 410-617-6769. - Employees may call the Employee Assistance Program 24 hours a day at 1-800-765-0770. - Off campus local resources in the Baltimore area that offer counseling and support include TurnAround, Inc. (sexual assault and domestic violence support services) at 443-279-0379 (24-hour helpline) or Hopeworks in Howard County (24-hour hotline) at 410-997-2272. - National confidential resources (available 24/7) include, but are not limited to: RAINN (Rape, Abuse & Incest National Network) which operates the National Sexual Assault Hotline at 1-800-656-HOPE (4673) and an online chat with a trained staff member; and National Domestic Violence Hotline at 1- 800-799-7233 or TTY at 1-800-787-3224 with an online chat option.

-Options for Reporting:

-Reports involving sexual harassment, sexual assault, domestic violence, dating violence and stalking can be made to a Title IX Intake Officer who will meet with complainants and other reporting parties to review their rights, resources, and reporting options both on and off campus, including offering supportive measures, regardless of whether a formal complaint is filed.
+Options for Reporting: Reports involving sexual harassment, sexual assault, domestic violence, dating violence and stalking can be made to a Title IX Intake Officer who will meet with complainants and other reporting parties to review their rights, resources, and reporting options both on and off campus, including offering supportive measures, regardless of whether a formal complaint is filed.
 A list of Intake Officers and their contact information is located toward the end of this document.
 Reports may also made to any Title IX Coordinator/Deputy listed at the end of this document.